Nuix/discover-extension-sdk/ExtensionManifest.md

 - `name` <[String]> Name of the statistic.

 ## Annotations
-Annotations allow defining new highlight and redaction types for use in annotating documents.
+Annotations allow you to define new highlight and redaction types for use in annotating documents.

 - `id` <[Number]> Identifier for this annotation in the manifest, used to look up its concrete identifier for coding.
 - `name` <[String]> Name of the annotation.
 - `redactionLabel` <[String]> (Optional) Label to attach to redactions.
 - `type` <[String]> Type of annotation to create.
 Must be one of:
-  - `Highlight` - Annotation of a specific color allowing see-through in the View pane
+  - `Highlight` - Annotation of a specific color.
+In the View pane, users can see through highlight annotations to the document image underneath the highlight
   - `Redaction` - Opaque annotation that can be drawn black or white in the View pane
-- `color` <[String]> Color of the annotation if of `type`=`Higlight`.
+- `color` <[String]> Color of the annotation, if the annotation is of `type`=`Highlight`.
 Must be one of:
   - `Beige`
   - `Blue`
   - `Brown`